Skip to Content

 Graduate

-A 2.1 Honours degree or equivalent qualification acceptable to the University in English, World/Comparative Literature, or joint or combined Honours with one of these subjects as a major subject.
+Normally a strong 2.2 Honours degree (with minimum of 55%) or equivalent qualification acceptable to the University in English, World/Comparative Literature, or joint or combined Honours with one of these subjects as a major subject.

 All applicants are required to submit a piece of written work which may be assessed to determine if an offer of admission can be made.
 The piece of written work should demonstrate literary analysis, taking a specific literary text or a number of texts as its core focus.
 A personal statement expressing interest in the subject is not sufficient.